imightknoiw/fflags/README.md

 # FFlag Archive.
-Full redits to https://github.com/espresso-soft
+Full credits to https://github.com/espresso-soft

 > [!NOTE]
 > If you find our repository useful don't forget to star!